 The history of this imaginative story provides many insights and questions surrounding it.

 Joseph Smith placed great spiritual significance in several discoveries.
-Most importantly discoveries were primarily the golden plates, spectacles and some Egyptian manuscripts.
+Most importantly are the golden plates, spectacles and Egyptian manuscripts.
 These manuscripts were supposedly translated into some additional books of the bible for Mormons.
 Unlike the golden plates there are some surviving fragments of the Egyptian manuscripts.

 Joseph's father claimed to receive heavenly visions as did his grandfather, Joseph Smith come from a family that perceived themselves as seers and prophets.
 It was not unsurprising then that Joseph would adopt the persona of a prophet.